aliu1193/InventoryManagementDatabase/README.md

-# InventoryManagementDatabase
+###Inventory Management Database

-Ability to create a database with a user friendly GUI to navigate all inventory
+I would love to have the opportunity to create a database with a user friendly GUI to cater to the entire operations organization.